 Each flag represents one of the legal jurisdictions under which the perpetual traveller operates.
 The flag theory proposes you to remain as a “tourist/backpacker” not considered a legal resident of any country.
 There are 7 continents in the world out of which you plant a minimum of 5 flags in each continent to meet the requirements a flag theory.
 The theory most importantly proposes that each of the following flags should be in a separate country.
 The Flag theory is used by many HNWI clients for diversifying assets offshore to attain maximum financial independence.

-The Flag theory must be an important strategy for all interested investors applying for citizenship by investment schemes.
+The Flag theory must be an important strategy for all interested investors applying for citizenship and residence by investment schemes.
 Citizenship by investment programs make it easy to establish first flag in tax haven.
 You can have multiple citizenship and passports in your collection coexisting with Plan B strategy.

-Why apply Flag theory?
+Why Flag Theory?

 - Start a new life offshore.

 - Asset protection for families

 - Global travel with visa free mobility.

 - Avoid government obligations